Disney Stroller Tips!

 Third Party Stroller Rentals:

 You can also choice to rent a stroller from a third party.
-Listed below are Disney’s recommended private companies in the local area that offer stroller rentals.
+Below are listed Disney’s recommended private companies that offer stroller rentals.
 If you choose a Disney recommended provider they can deliver the stroller to your Disney hotel (and non-Disney hotels).

 - Orlando Stroller Rentals: (800) 281-0884